rern/RuneAudio_Addons/guideline.md

 > bash scripts on GitHub
 > must use script default `### template` lines except non-install addons
-> default variables and functions will take care most of on-screen messages and addons database
+> default variables and functions will take care most of install activities
 > use non-invasive modifications so other addons can survive after install / uninstall

 - install script
-	- install new files with `getinstallzip`
+	- install `.../archive/$branch.zip` files from repository with `getinstallzip`
-		- must be in directories as of target
+		- extracted to respective directory of target root
 		- files in repository root will be removed
 	- use modify over replace files unless necessary
 	- make backup if replace files